 Use it to find books on reading lists or if you have been asked to research a topic but you don’t know where to start.

-Just type a topic, author or title into the search box.
+Just type a topic, author, subject or title into the search box.
 You don’t need to login.

 Don’t worry if you don’t know all the details, just type what you know but be sure to separate your words by the word “AND”.
 For instance if you thought there was a book about performance arts by Chapple, just type Performance AND Chapple.

 What information do I need to write down?

 The details you will need are shown below.
 In the example in the picture below, the book is located in the Main Collection (LRC3) and you will find it on the shelf at 778.5347.
 The book is available for loan for 3 weeks and is currently not checked out.

 How are the books arranged on the shelves?

 Books are arranged by shelf mark number that appears on the book label.
 This groups books on similar topics together.
 For example all books at 792 are about Performance Art, all books about Marketing are at 658.8.

 The letters that follow the shelf mark are the first three letters of the author’s surname.
 Books are arranged on the shelf by shelf number and then A-Z by author.
 Contact the LRC for further help if you need it.

 You can search for ebooks on LRC Search.
 Just limit your search to ebooks by selecting from the drop down menu.
 Alternatively you can select ebook sites from our E-Library page.
 If you want more information on this you can read more here.